-Reader Robert Cramer showed us a cushy way to make glue repairs on small or delicate objects without having to hold them together by hand until the glue dries.
-Flatten out a ball of Play-Doh modeling compound; glue your project and press it into the clay.
-It'll hold the pieces together until the glue dries!
+Here’s how to make glue repairs on small or delicate objects without having to hold them together by hand until the glue dries.
+Flatten out a ball of Play-Doh modeling compound, glue your project, and press it into the clay.
+It’ll hold the pieces together until the glue dries!

 Disposable Mixing Cups at the Ready

-Load a Dixie Cup Dispenser ($4 at a grocery store) with 3- and 5-oz. paper cups and keep it handy for all kinds of jobs.
-Mix epoxy, measure liquids for finishes, hold glue, keep track of parts from disassemblies and hold paint for touchup jobs.
-Thanks to Dan Allmon for this tip.
+Load a Dixie Cup dispenser with 3 and 5-oz. paper cups and keep it handy for all kinds of jobs.
+Mix epoxy, measure and stir finishes, hold glue, keep track of parts from disassemblies and hold paint for touchup jobs.

 Scrape Glue While it’s Soft